 What if we could create and retrofit buildings that will use 80 to 90 percent less energy for heating and cooling?
 And, what if at the same time we could cut their greenhouse gas emissions by at least 80 percent – the amount scientists say we must cut all emissions before 2050 in order to avoid catastrophic climate change?
 Passive House Revolution shows that this intriguing scenario is not only possible but actually starting to unfold.
-In North America today buildings use almost 50 percent of all the energy consumed.
-If you are concerned about the future of the planet and our children, you need to know about this important trend which is revolutionizing the way we think about buildings and energy.
+In North America today, buildings use almost 50 percent of all the energy consumed.
+Passive housing is revolutionizing the way we think about buildings and energy.

 Antioch Solar Farm

 The Antioch Solar Farm is an Antioch College initiative to produce clean energy.
-Sheep are brought in to graze on the grass between the panels to make this project more sustainable.
+Sheep are brought in to graze on the grass between the solar panels to make this project more sustainable.
 Check out the Climate Solutions Video Chanel for a video on the Antioch Solar Farm and many more videos on renewable energy.

-Reggie Statton the Director of the Physical Plant at Antioch College leads a tour of the Antioch College Geothermal Plant.
+Reggie Stratton, the Director of the Physical Plant at Antioch College leads a tour of the Antioch College, Geothermal Plant.

 Richard Heinberg is a prolific writer, blogger and activist advocating for the end of fossil fuel.
 Check out his interview with Community Solutions here.

-The Stirling Engine is a power source which is remarkable due mainly to its efficiency.
-Stirling Engines can vary greatly in size and power.
+The Stirling Engine is a power source which is remarkable due mainly to its efficiency although Stirling Engines can vary greatly in size and power.
 This example was built by a Yellow Springs High School student.
-Read more about how we can avoid the trap of tearing down younger generation and instead build into them.
+Read more about how we can avoid the trap of tearing down the younger generation and instead build onto them.